MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 - If a device is required for a shift, and needs to last multiple shifts consider using an external battery at the start of a shift while the device still has significant charge per the [managing heat directions](hololens2-charging.md#managing-heat).
 - Consider how you plan to [clean the device](hololens2-maintenance.md) between users.
 - For a device with a single shared user if using a shared PIN/password for a single user, don't put the PIN/password on the side of the device.
-- For multiple devices with a single shared user, use a variety of PINs/passwords.
+- For multiple devices with a single shared user, use various PINs/passwords.

 ## Share with multiple people, each using their own account

-This is the preferred and most secure identity use case for HoloLens 2 users.
-When they use their own Azure Active Directory (Azure AD) accounts, multiple users can each keep their own user settings and user data on the device.
+Individual Azure Active Directory (Azure AD) accounts is the preferred and most secure identity use case for HoloLens 2 users.
+When they use their own Azure AD accounts, multiple users can each keep their own user settings and user data on the device.
 Only one user can be signed in at a time.
 When a user signs in, HoloLens signs out the previous user.

 To make sure that multiple people can use their own accounts on your HoloLens, follow these steps to configure it: